 Genetic Testing for Alzheimer’s – Genetic testing (easily taken at home with a saliva swab) can reveal whether a person has a gene or genetic mutation linked to Alzheimer’s disease.
 A positive result, however, does not mean a person will develop Alzheimer’s.
 While other dementias are considered hereditary, Alzheimer’s is not.
 Genetic testing is therefore not definitive.

 Dementia comes from damaged nerve cells in the brain.
 Individuals with dementia are affected differently, depending which part of the brain is damaged.
 Damaged brain cells cannot communicate with other brain cells normally, affecting thinking, behavior, feelings, memory, and movement.

-Neurodegeneration is the most common biological cause of dementia and often leads to Alzheimer’s disease.
-Neurodegeneration is the process where brain cells (neurons) break down and die.
-These dying brain cells cause a permanent and progressive decrease in mental and physical function over time.
+Neurodegeneration is the leading biological cause of dementia, and often leads to Alzheimer’s disease.
+Neurodegeneration breaks down and kills brain cells (neurons).
+Over time, dying brain cells cause a permanent and progressive decrease in mental and physical function.
 Types of dementia that result from neurodegeneration include the following: